 Classes are currently held at the First United Methodist Church, downtown Portland area.

 Scuola Italiana has adopted the CEF (Common European Framework) for structuring its adult language classes.

 Scuola Italiana adult language immersion classes are small, focused, and lessons are taught in Italian.
 The average class size is six students.
-The curriculum is flexible and tailored to meet the needs of students within each language level, as described by the Common European Framework (CEF) for languages.
-At a cost of only $13 per hour, the scuola’s Italian classes are affordable and highly effective for those who are serious in learning this beautiful language.
+The curriculum is flexible and tailored to meet the needs of students within each language level.
+At a cost of only $14 per hour, the Scuola’s Italian classes are affordable and highly effective for those who are serious in learning this beautiful language.

 While our class schedules follow the traditional school calendar with four terms, you are invited to enroll at any time.
 We will pro-rate your tuition and registration fees.
 Assessment testing is required to join ongoing classes above the beginner level.
 Email firstname.lastname@example.org for additional information.